NordicSemiconductor/asset-tracker-cloud-docs/README.md

 ## Publishing the documentation

-This documentation is built using [Sphinx](https://www.sphinx-doc.org/), and is available in two versions under the following directories in the `gh-pages` branch of this repository:
+This documentation is built using [Sphinx](https://www.sphinx-doc.org/), and is available in three versions under the following directories in the `gh-pages` branch of this repository:

 - [`saga`](https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/tree/gh-pages/saga)